Loretta Swit

-Loretta Jane Swit (born Loretta Szwed; November 4, 1937) is an American stage and television actress known for her character roles.
-Swit is best known for her portrayal of Major Margaret "Hot Lips" Houlihan on M*A*S*H, for which she won two Emmy Awards.
+Loretta Jane Swit (born Loretta Jane Szwed; November 4, 1937 – May 30, 2025) was an American stage and television actress.
+She was widely known for her character roles, especially her role as Major Margaret "Hot Lips" Houlihan on M*A*S*H, for which she was nominated for Emmy Awards in each season of the long-running show, and won two, in 1980 and 1982.

 Early life

-Loretta Swit was born on November 4, 1937, in Passaic, New Jersey, to Lester and Nellie Szwed (née Kassack), who were both of Polish descent.
+Loretta Jane Szwed was born on November 4, 1937, in Passaic, New Jersey, to Lester and Nellie Szwed (née Kassack), who were both of Polish descent.
 Her father was a salesman and upholsterer.
 Swit's brother, Robert, was six years and one day her senior.
 As a child, Swit was a member of a Girl Scout troop sponsored by the Holy Rosary R.C.
-Church of Passaic known as the Holy Rosary Scouts.
+Church of Passaic.

-She graduated from Pope Pius XII High School in Passaic in 1955, where she had been a cheerleader, taken part in theatrical productions, and was co-captain of the women's basketball team.
-She graduated from Katharine Gibbs School in Montclair, New Jersey in June 1957, then was employed at a variety of clerical jobs including as a stenographer in Bloomfield, New Jersey; personal secretary to Elsa Maxwell; secretary to the ambassador from Ghana to the United Nations; and at the American Rocket Society in New York City while being trained to dance by a classmate, Elizabeth Parent-Barber, a Rockette and student at the New York School of Ballet.
-During this time she began developing her acting career.
+She graduated from Pope Pius XII High School in Passaic in 1955, where she had been a cheerleader, had taken part in theatrical productions, and was co-captain of the girls' basketball team.
+She graduated from Katharine Gibbs School in Montclair, New Jersey, in June 1957, then was employed at a variety of clerical jobs, including as a stenographer in Bloomfield, New Jersey; personal secretary to Elsa Maxwell; secretary to the ambassador from Ghana to the United Nations; and at the American Rocket Society in New York City while being trained to dance by a classmate, Elizabeth Parent-Barber, a Rockette and student at the New York School of Ballet.
+During this time, she began developing her acting career.

-She studied drama with Gene Frankel in Manhattan in New York City and considered him her acting coach.
+She studied drama with Gene Frankel in Manhattan and considered him her acting coach.
 She regularly returned to his studio to speak with aspiring actors throughout her career.
-Swit is also a singer, having trained at the American Academy of Dramatic Arts.
+Swit was also a singer, having trained at the American Academy of Dramatic Arts.